Urban Agriculture

 -

-If you are looking to start your own urban farm, here are a few things to think about.
+If you are looking to start an urban farm, here are a few things to think about.

 - Water is one of the biggest barriers and expenditures to urban agriculture.
-Some municipalities offer discounted or free water.
+Some municipalities offer discounted or free water for urban farms.
 Call your city hall to find out.
 If there is no water line, be prepared to spend $1,000-3,000 to install one.
 Add monthly water costs to your budget if you are unable to procure a free source.

 If you’re looking to raise animals for harvest- i.e. bees, chickens, etc.- you need to consult your local municipality’s ordinances concerning livestock.
-You should also contact either the Missouri or Illinois extension offices for information on raising these animals.
+You can find information on raising animals from either the Missouri or Illinois extension offices.

 Planning & Zoning